evanx/chronica/README.md

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

-A single YAML configuration file is used for all the components of the app.
+A single YAML configuration file is used for all the components of the app, e.g.:

 ```yaml
 urlMonitor: